 Who we are

-Wild Rover Travel was established in the spring of 2018 by the Irish-Danish couple Niall Corcoran and Cecilie Bech Christensen on the basis of their own passion for hiking as well as a general increase in the demand for active outdoor holidays.
+Wild Rover Travel was established in the spring of 2018 by the Irish-Danish couple Niall Corcoran and Cecilie Bech Christensen on the basis of their own passion for hiking and cycling, as well as a general increase in the demand for active outdoor holidays.

 The couple has always had a passion for travelling (and indeed met each other while travelling in New Zealand) but the interest in hiking started in 2014 where they booked a self-guided hiking trip around Mont Blanc.
 Their enthusiasm for this way of holidaying made a lasting impact and they have spent most holidays and a large chunk of their spare time hiking ever since.

 Niall Corcoran has a degree in Tourism Management and has worked as Publicity Executive in Tourism Ireland’s Scandinavian office in Copenhagen promoting Ireland in the Nordic region.
 Gradually he became more and more fascinated by the idea of starting his own travel company but wasn’t sure what kind of company he wanted as he has always been an independent traveler, preferring to arrange his trips himself rather than going to an agency.
 When he realized how much time and research was needed in order to arrange a hiking holiday independently, the idea of Wild Rover Travel arose.